 Hon.
 Tony Gross, Mayor

-Glenn Remick has served as City Commissioner since 2012 and has lived in Kingston Springs since 2002.
+Glenn Remick has served as City Commissioner since 2012 and has lived in Kingston Springs since 2002, and as Vice-Mayor since 2020.
 He is married to Wendy Remick and together they have two children.
-Commissioner Remick works for Lotus Light, Nature's Glen, Cheatham County School Board, and the Big Love Bus.
-In his free time he enjoys rock collecting, planting trees, volunteering, basketball, disc golf, and Subarus.
+Commissioner Remick works for Lotus Light, Nature's Glen, and the Cheatham County Board of Education.
+In his free time Commissioner Remick enjoys rock collecting, planting trees, volunteering, basketball, disc golf, and Subarus.
 Commissioner Remick loves our community and the wonderful people that make it so.